niftykit-inc/niftykit-sdk/packages/redeemable/README.md

 In this case the `tokenId` is `1` and the signature is `0x5f635ae4051272d477a6ebbcdfd32d2d55a300004512c01873315194d853f15b29087799de88530240a0a0f17f5e9f8d6881b4b248ebc83c06ce7c33b9ef01971b`.

-> Note: if you re-generate your redeemable link, you will get a new `signature` and you will need to update your code.
+> Note: if you re-generate your redeemable link, you will get a new `signature` and need to update your code.

 ```typescript
 // using ethers.js